-- 6.3.
-The Previous Applications and the Current Application have each been made substantially on the same terms, but for the provision of information that relates to the period since the previous exemption was granted, and reliance on reasons included in the previous grant of an exemption. - 6.4.
-In each of the Previous Applications and the Current Application, the Applicant submits that before the First Exemption, between 1 November and 31 January each year, it experienced an increased number of alcohol-related security incidents that were a serious risk to the health and safety of those onboard, involving large numbers of Schoolies, on its cruises.
-More information about the reasons for each application including the Current Application are set out in section 7 below. - 6.5.
-The Applicant refers to the period between 1 November and 31 January as the traditional Schoolies Period.
-That definition of Schoolies Period is adopted in this decision, but the Commission refers to paragraph 7.34 below. - 6.6.
-The Fourth Exemption provided that the Applicant may impose the following restrictions, based on age, in relation to its cruises commencing in Australia: - (a) Permit a quota of 20 passengers per cruise departing an Australian port between 1 November and 7 January (First Period) who are under 19 years of age and not accompanied by a responsible adult.
-Once this quota is filled, the Applicant would require passengers who are aged under the age of 19 to be accompanied by a responsible adult (Responsible Adult Requirement). - Permit a quota of 60 passengers per cruise departing an Australian port between 8 January and 31 January (Second Period) who are under 19 years of age and not accompanied by a responsible adult, with the Responsible Adult Requirement applying once that quota is filled. - 6.7.
-The Fourth Exemption was granted subject to the following terms:
+- 5.3 The Previous Applications and the Current Application have each been made substantially on the same terms, but for the provision of information that relates to the period since the previous exemption was granted, and reliance on reasons included in the previous grant of an exemption. - In each of the Previous Applications and the Current Application, the Applicant submits that before the First Exemption, between 1 November and 31 January each year, it experienced an increased number of alcohol-related security incidents that were a serious risk to the health and safety of those onboard, involving large numbers of Schoolies, on its cruises.17 More information about the reasons for each application including the Current Application are set out in section 6 below. - 5.5 The Applicant refers to the period between 1 November and 31 January as the traditional Schoolies Period.
+That definition of Schoolies Period is adopted in this decision, but the Commission refers to paragraph 6.33 below. - 5.6 The Fourth Exemption provided that the Applicant may impose the following restrictions, based on age, in relation to its cruises commencing in Australia: - (a) permit a quota of 20 passengers per cruise departing an Australian port between 1 November and 7 January (First Period) who are under 19 years of age and not accompanied by a responsible adult.
+Once this quota is filled, the Applicant would require passengers who are aged under the age of 19 to be accompanied by a responsible adult (Responsible Adult Requirement).

-&lt;sup>17 Supra n.1 at [1.2], [3.15]-[3.22].
+17 Suprα n.1 at [1.2], [3.15]-[3.22].